Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating

 Across all of the simulations, as the true $w_c$ increases, the spread in the range of $w_c$ estimated by shifting $T_c$ by $\pm 5$ K increases.
-These trends motivate further analysis of the differences in vertical velocity with temperatures.
+These trends motivate further analysis of the accuracy in vertical velocity estimates with temperature.

-The vertical velocities estimated using $\alpha_{KPM}$ tend to be higher than the true ones.
-For simulated $w_c$ below 5 m/s the most likely vertical velocity predicted with this model is 1--2 m/s higher than the true one.
-This overestimate increases as the simulated vertical velocity increases.
-The spread in the estimated vertical velocities given by the $\alpha_{KPM}$ model is fairly small, although estimates in the mid-latitudes are noisier.
-In Fig. \ref{fig:mean_wc_profiles}, the mean vertical velocities estimated with $\alpha_{KPM}$ nearly matched the true velocity in the GCE BLOSSOM case, but in Fig. \ref{fig:pred_vs_true_b}, the most likely vertical velocity tends to be slightly higher than the true one.
-This seemingly inconsistent set of results is a consequence of the skewed distribution of estimated vertical velocities---the mean differs from the mode.